 Using Stochastics to Trade Forex Markets

-After the Relative Strength Index (RSI), the Stochastic indicator is widely used by Forex traders in order to find out top or bottoms a market may make.
-The indicator falls into the oscillators category and, as a consequence, it is being applied below the actual price chart.
+After the Relative Strength Index (RSI), the Stochastic indicator is widely used by Forex traders in order to identify tops or bottoms a market may make.
+The indicator falls into the oscillators category and, as a consequence, it is applied below the actual price chart.

-This is why the Stochastic oscillator is so popular: the signals generated are visible and clearly to understand and trade.
-There is a saying that “simple things work best” and, in this case, this is very much true.
+This is why the Stochastic oscillator is so popular: The signals generated are visible, and clear to understand and trade.
+There is a saying that “Simple things work best,” and in this case, this is very much true.

-Is this oscillator working one hundred percent of the times?
-The answer is no, but it is impossible missing when the market turns if using it properly.
+Does this oscillator work 100% of the time?
+The answer is no, but it is impossible to miss when the market turns if you use it properly.

 How to Trade with Stochastic

-The Stochastic is to be found on the MetaTrader 4 trading platform under the Insert tab, Indicators, Oscillators.
-As you can see from the list below, when it comes to all the oscillators offered with the default MetaTrader 4 settings, this one is right at the bottom of the list.
+The Stochastic oscillator is to be found on the MetaTrader 4 trading platform under the Insert tab, Indicators, Oscillators.
+As you can see from the list below, of all the oscillators offered with the default MetaTrader 4 settings, this one is right at the bottom of the list.

-This doesn’t make it less important, though, it is just the way the oscillators are being arranged.
-Nevertheless, if that list is telling us something about the importance of the indicators in this category, then the RSI is topping it and this tells much about its popularity.
+This doesn’t make it any less important, though; it is just the way the oscillators are arranged.
+Nevertheless, if that list is telling us something about the importance of the indicators in this category, then the RSI tops it, and this tells much about its popularity.